ausgerechnet/cwb-ccc/README.md

 ### Prerequisites ###
 The module needs a working installation of the [CWB](http://cwb.sourceforge.net/) and operates on CWB-indexed corpora.

-If you want to run queries with more than two anchor points, the module requires CWB version 3.4.16 or later.
+If you want to run queries with more than two anchor points, you will need CWB version 3.4.16 or later.

 ### Installation ###